What Is the da Vinci Surgical System?

 Robot-assisted surgical technology like the da Vinci robotic surgery system allows the surgeon to perform precise, complex movements through wrist movements using an electronic console.
 It was designed to reduce the risks inherent in a traditional open surgery by operating through a small incision; reducing infection risk, blood loss, and recovery time.

-Unfortunately, robot surgery is not without risks and the da Vinci robotic surgery may cause serious side effects, complications, and injuries.
+Unfortunately, robot surgery is not without risks and a da Vinci robotic surgery may cause serious side effects, complications, and injuries.

 The following are complications that can occur when the da Vinci system is used in surgery: